-Oh.
-I almost forgot.
-The memorial on the side of New Hope Road.
+Oh wait!
+I almost forgot the memorial on the side of New Hope Road.

-No doubt, for a child whose life ended, way too young, in the spring time of her life.
+No doubt, for a child whose life ended too young, in the spring of life.
 It seemed fitting to include it here.
 For death precedes the rebirth, and thus, is an essential, however difficult, part of life.
 For each of us.
 I include the picture here as my own little memorial.
 To Jessica.
 And those who loved her.

 These pictures were taken on the east end of New Hope Road in Dawsonville, GA, from top to bottom: close-up of Red Maple seeds (the flowers were just as spectacular); henbit (considered a weed, but I think they're pretty); Vanhoutte Spirea with a blanket of violets underneath; forsythia in full bloom and beginning to leaf with a branch of the adjacent Redbud tree seen on the right; violets; field of violets; Wild Cherry tree in leaf with flower buds not yet opened; memorial for Jessica Spears.